New Unified School Council: School buildings

-The Municipal Commission of Culture of the City council was in charge of constructing public schools.
+The Municipal Commission of Culture of the City Council was in charge of constructing public schools.
 At that time, teaching was often given in any building, not very adapted to the pedagogical needs: stable, the ground floor of a hospital, or in high-rise rooms, with poor hygienic conditions and acoustics, and so overcrowded that only absolute silence and discipline could guarantee some order.
 In the Catalan Countries, there were 9047 buildings at the time, not always very suitable and 7882 new ones were missing to meet educational needs.

 Immediate and end goals

 In the short term, the Council had to combat illiteracy, which in 1930 was 12% of men and 24% of women in Barcelona, and 24% and 40% throughout Spain.
-In addition, the transition from primary to secondary school needed to be facilitated, especially for students with needy families and also to improve training in pedagogy and teaching staff methodology for both teachers and university students who wanted to devote themselves to teaching.
-Secondary technical studies had to be reorganized to enable the transition to higher or university education.
+In addition, the transition from primary to secondary school needed to be facilitated, especially for students with families in precariousness and also to improve training in pedagogy and teaching staff methodology for both teachers and university students who wanted to devote themselves to teaching.
+Secondary technical studies had to be reorganised to enable the transition to higher or university education.

-In the medium term, it was planned to improve and expand the infrastructure, in order to reduce the number of students per class, have a primary school with a section for children by municipality as well as an institute for each municipality with more than five thousand inhabitants.
-The council aspired to free and compulsory education for all up to the age of eighteen.
-Continuing in higher education should be possible for everyone who has talent, and could no longer be conditioned by social background.
-It was planned to create a network of learning and working schools, called "Technicum" and to facilitate active teachers to pursue university training in parallel.
+In the longer term, it was planned to improve and expand the infrastructure, in order to reduce the number of students per class, have a primary school with a section for children by municipality as well as a secondary school for each municipality with more than five thousand inhabitants.
+The council aspired to provide free and compulsory education for all up to the age of eighteen.
+Continuing in higher education should be possible for everyone who had talent, and should no longer be conditioned by social background.
+It was planned to create a network of learning and working schools, called Technicum and to encourage active teachers to pursue university training in parallel.